 But there's a reason you don't hear about Cannon or Carolco making movies now, and that's because they went too far; for the former, it was a variety of bad (read: insane) marketing decisions, and for the latter it was one big flop, Cutthroat Island, that scuppered their chances of lasting past the mid-nineties.
 But they had had a pretty decent run, from the turning point of Rambo: First Blood Part II, one of the blockbusters that proved audiences wanted blood and guts in the eighties, through to such famous, runaway successes as Terminator 2: Judgment Day, Basic Instinct, Cliffhanger and Stargate that defined commercial cinema in the nineties - for a while.

-Right slap bang in the middle of these hits was Total Recall, a movie that has come to define the excesses of the day, that day being somewhere in 1990 when Arnold Schwarzenegger bestrode the world like a Colossus of action.
+Right slap bang in the middle of these hits was Total Recall, a movie that has come to represent the excesses of the day, that day being somewhere in 1990 when Arnold Schwarzenegger bestrode the world like a Colossus of action.
 This had been in development hell for years, passing through such cult movie hands as Richard Rush and David Cronenberg, who came closest to getting it made until the studio organising it, Dino De Laurentiis's went bankrupt.
 Schwarzenegger, his commercial senses at their peak, knew in his bones this was a perfect proposition for him, so he persuaded Kassar and Vajna to buy the rights and got Paul Verhoeven onboard to direct, having admired RoboCop.

 Certainly Verhoeven was no stranger to motion picture sex and violence, and though he dialled back the carnality for Total Recall, he was not about to do the same for the bloodshed, so much so that certain bits had to be trimmed for that precious R-rating (it was an 18 in Britain without more cuts).
 Yet if it had merely been a gorefest with dunderheaded action throughout, it's doubtful it would have endured in the memory quite as much as it had, for this wanted to play games with you: it wanted the audience to question what they were seeing just as Doug Quaid, the Schwarzenegger character, refuses to.
 Indeed, he takes everything he experiences at face value, sometimes comically.